3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Summary

 \item We determined the magnetic fluctuation effect, described by the turbulence factor $F_{\rm turb}$, from the observed POS polarization angle dispersion.
 The magnetic turbulence effect is minimal in the outer regions with $F_{\rm turb} \sim 0.8 - 0.9$ and becomes significant in high-density parts of G11 with lower $F_{\rm turb} < 0.5$.

 \item Once the effects of grain alignment, intrinsic dust properties, and magnetic turbulence are determined, the 3D inclination angles can be inferred from the observed starlight polarization efficiency $P_{\rm K}/N_{\rm H}$.
-The mean inclination angle is roughly $|\gamma_{\rm obs}| \sim 50^{\circ}$, and decreases in high-density regions where the gravitational effect is dominated.
+The mean inclination angle is roughly $|\gamma_{\rm obs}| \sim 48^{\circ}$, but the local ones are highly scattered under the effect of 3D B-field variations across G11.

 \item The determination of 3D inclination angles is important for the estimation of 3D B-field strength and its roles in star formation processes.
 By taking the B-field inclination angles into account, the 3D B-field strength observed in G11 is higher than the POS one traditionally estimated from the DCF method.
 The dynamical importance of B-fields in regulating star formation is strengthened, resulting in lower \alfvenic Mach number $M_A$ and lower mass-to-flux ratio $\mu_{\phi}$.